FlameMan57/Nature_Analysis/README.md

 1. Does spending more time in nature improve mental well-being?
 2. Does spending more time in nature reduce feelings of loneliness and social isolation?

-Open Psychology Data: Open Psychology Data
+*Open Psychology Data: Open Psychology Data

----Title"Data on Connection With the Natural Environment and Its Impact on Mental Health Among Allotment and Non-Allotment Owners
+---Title: Data on Connection With the Natural Environment and Its Impact on Mental Health Among Allotment and Non-Allotment Owners